If you are seeking accommodations for classes at other Peralta Colleges please contact them directly for accommodations:

 Phone Appointments can be scheduled by leaving a message at (510) 464-3428.

-WELCOME TO LANEY COLLEGE – DISABLED STUDENT PROGRAMS AND SERVICES!
+WELCOME TO LANEY COLLEGE – DISABLED STUDENT PROGRAMS AND SERVICES/STUDENT ACCESSIBILITY SERVICES

-Disabled Student Programs and Services (DSPS) is the campus office responsible for determining and providing required academic accommodations for students with disabilities.
+Disabled Student Programs and Services/ SAS is the campus office responsible for determining and providing required academic accommodations for students with disabilities.
 Use of services is voluntary and offered to assist students with disabilities who are attending Laney College.
-New students please call the Disability Resource Center (DRC) to make an intake appointment.
+New students, please call the Disability Resource Center (DRC) to make an intake appointment.

 Please click here to download the Laney College Section 504 Plan.